Lieber Besucher, herzlich willkommen bei: Amorphophallus-Forum.de.

 I guess the wetness as the cold will make winter rather very to create it.

-At least, you should also cover it with straw and plane.Climate change will see the rest alone.
+At least, you should also cover it with straw and plane.Climate change will see the rest alone.:D

 MfG Volker